-The researchers found that if children were failing to pay attention in class during the first grade, then their performance suffered for years afterwards (more likely to score lower at reading scores after fifth grade).
-Interesting enough, poor performance continued even though attention problems were fleeting and improved post-first grade.
+The researchers found that if children were failing to pay attention in class during the first grade, then their performance suffered for years afterward (more likely to score lower at reading scores after fifth grade).
+Interestingly enough, poor performance continued even though attention problems were fleeting and improved post-first grade.
 Children that experienced attention problems starting from the second grade, in contrast, performed just as well as their peers in later years.
-This suggests that the first grade plays a particular role school performance.
+This suggests that the first grade plays a particular role in school performance.

 “Even when these children overcome their attention problems, they continue to struggle in school,” Rabiner said.
 “The earlier we can identify children who are struggling with sustaining attention in the classroom and intervene to help them, the better.”